-Specific issues raised by Mr. Captain
+Specific issues raised by Mr. Captain (revised 29 August 2020)

 Mr. Captain claims to have 152 “clues” to Tiffany’s murder.
 I’ve never seen the full list, but a few of the ones I know of are worth addressing.

-(1) He claims that Tiffany knew Robinett, and that Robinett also knew Tiffany’s father, based on a conversation that Tiffany had (and for some reason recorded) with a friend named Josh, sometime before her death.
+(1) He claims that Tiffany knew Robinett, and that Robinett also knew Tiffany’s father, based on a conversation that Tiffany had had (and for some reason recorded) with a friend named Josh, sometime before her death.
 All that this conversation proves, however, is that Tiffany had a friend named Josh who knew her father.
 In her age-group, Josh is a very common name.

 Updated (8/7/2020).
 Mr. Captain has apparently appeared on multiple onsite locations over the past several weeks, asserting that he has absolute proof that the voice on the tapes is indeed Joshua Robinett.
 In support, he references a radio interview in Casper, Wyoming, with a PVT Joshua Robinett in the Marine Corps.
 I presume he thinks the voices match, but the radio station has taken down the audio link, so it’s impossible to verify.
 Not that it matters.
 The interview was in April 2013, when this Josh was stationed in Camp Pendleton, CA–when the Joshua Robinett who killed Tiffany was working in Oakland, CA. More to the point, Pvt Robinett was on leave in Casper in November 2015, when the Joshua Robinett involved in Tiffany’s murder was in prison.
-I.e., they are NOT the same person.
-I really hope he’s not being harassed like the man incorrectly identified as her therapist has been.
+I.e., they CANNOT be the same person.
+I hope he’s not being harassed like the man incorrectly identified as her therapist has been.

 (2) Mr. Captain claims that Tiffany also knew Worden-Brosey.
 His argument for this is that Worden-Brosey worked for a mortuary (true) and knew the owner of a limousine service that also had a hearse, which he claims she drove.
 Tiffany, he says, used a cab from the limousine service for a trip, probably the airport.
 The chain of connection goes: taxi driver/limo company/hearse/Worden-Brosey.
 I have no idea if he’s actually proven that.
 Nor do I know if it means Tiffany actually knew Worden-Brosey.
 What I do know is that the police spent weeks looking for connections between Tiffany and any of her killers, and came up with nothing.

-(4) Mr. Captain has audio recordings to two of Tiffany’s therapy sessions conducted a few days before her death.
-(She apparently recorded them.)
+(4) Mr. Captain has audio recordings of two of Tiffany’s therapy sessions conducted a few days before her death.
+(She apparently is the one who recorded them.)
 He is correct that they are very weird and that the therapist was not following anything close to appropriate professional practice.
 However, he has incorrectly denounced the therapist as Jonathan Weedman.
 When this began, I called Dr. Weedman’s voice mail after hours, and the voice on his outgoing message tape isn’t even remotely close to that on the therapy tapes.
 Instead, it appears to be a different Jonathon who is not a licensed therapist, who has an office nearby.
 The fact he doesn’t have a license doesn’t prevent him from doing “life coaching” which is what he appears to be doing.
 Also, this Jonathon writes occult mysteries based on Taoist philosophy.
 He’s even read one of them online.
 Not only is his voice a perfect match for the one on the therapy tapes, but he’s talking about exactly the same things–sometimes in the same words–as the things said on Tiffany’s therapy tapes.

 I could go on, but this is why I am uninterested in Mr. Captain’s 152 clues.
 Too many of the big ones simply don’t check out.